InnaPolushkina/testMessanger/README.md

 # testMessanger
-this branch was created for test branching in github i wanted test whta is master branch and merge
+this branch was created for test branching in github.
+I wanted test what is master branch and merge.
+I merged first branch with master.